cvu-opensource/GeeksHacking-HackOMania2025/README.md

 - 👥 **Users** – Modeled as nodes with profile information and linked to interests
 - 🎟️ **Events** – Event nodes linked to users and interest categories
 - 💬 **Forums** – Thread/forum nodes with comments, linked to users and interest categories
-- 🔗 **Relationships** – Mapped between users, events, threads/forums and shared interests
+- 🔗 **Relationships** – Mapped between users, events, threads/forums, and shared interests

-✅ **Automated Event Updates** – EventManager service syncs with websites using webscraping and website APIs
+✅ **Automated Event Updates** – EventManager service syncs with websites using web scraping and website APIs
-- Webscraping is done to extract event ids from websites like Eventbrite (relevant Eventbrite API for this is deprecated)
+- Web scraping is done to extract event IDs from websites like Eventbrite (relevant Eventbrite API for this is deprecated)
-- **Eventbrite API** (with event ids) is used to pull relevant information of events (name, location, datetime, cost, categories etc)
+- **Eventbrite API** (with event IDs) is used to pull relevant information about events (name, location, datetime, cost, categories, etc)
 - Neo4j DB and VectorDB get updated after data is processed
 - Only runs once a day using **APScheduler** due to long processing time

 ✅ **AI-Powered Recommendations** – A Chroma Vector DB and Deepseek-R1 collaboration
 - **Chroma Vector DB** stores latent representations of users and events each time it is created
-- Following user events, the recommendation system takes the user's profile (age, gender, interests etc) and plugs it into **Deepseek-R1**
+- Following user events, the recommendation system takes the user's profile (age, gender, interests, etc) and plugs it into **Deepseek-R1**
-- Deepseek returns a description of the type of events/profiles the user most likely inteact with
+- Deepseek returns a description of the type of events/profiles the user is most likely interact with
 - Description is vectorized and put into vector space to complete **cosine similarity search** for recommended events/profiles

 ## **Architecture**